and welcome to First Baptist Martinsville!

-My husband, William Underwood, and I have one child, Miss Elena Ruth Grammer-Underwood, born in September 2018.
+My husband, William Underwood, and I have two children, Elena Ruth & Iris Audrey Grammer-Underwood, born in 2018 and 2022.
 We also have three dogs: Paco, Boober, and Samson.
 William is a mathematician working as an Account Manager in the insurance industry, and he finds his own ministry opportunities inside and outside the church walls.

 For Sabbath time, I love to hike, sing, drink coffee, and continue to grow as a photographer.